-The Compost Facility at 1560 North 8th Street is open Monday through Saturday year round, 7 a.m.-3 p.m.
+The Compost Facility at 1560 North 8th Street is open Monday through Saturday year round (except for holidays), 7 a.m.-3 p.m.
 The facility accepts bagged leaves, loose leaves, grass clippings, brush, and tree limbs.
 There are occasions when the facility is closed for grinding of brush and tree limbs.
 Call 270-444-8511 for additional information.
 Wood chips and compost are available for purchase ranging from $10.00 to $20.00 for a two-yard bucket load.

 The charge for Residential Solid Waste Collection is $16.50 per month for one rollout.
 It is included on your monthly water bill.
 This charge includes the weekly collection of your container and yard waste.
 The Solid Waste Division is operated as a business enterprise.
 The cost of the trash collection service is paid for by the Solid Waste Collection Fees collected from residents and businesses.

-Beginning the week of December 11, 2017, City Solid Waste crews are adjusting their work hours for residential and commercial rollout container collection.
-The new hours are 7 a.m. until 3:30 p.m.
-The change in hours increases the safety for the truck drivers and for the public since all of the collection hours will be during the daytime when there is more natural light.
-The crews who collect solid waste from commercial dumpsters will maintain their 4 a.m. to 12:30 p.m. hours since many businesses prefer solid waste collection to occur early in the day.
+City Solid Waste crews work from 7 a.m. until 3:30 p.m. for residential and commercial rollout container collection.
+The crews who collect solid waste from commercial dumpsters work 4 a.m. to 12:30 p.m. hours since many businesses prefer solid waste collection to occur early in the day.
 Since crews start their collection routes early in the morning, citizens are recommended to place trash containers at their designated collection point the prior evening.